mvitez/thnets/README.md

 sample Android.mk and Application.mk file that will create an executable file that will run on Android devices.
 If you don't have a rooted device, you can use SSHServer from Ice Cold Apps, ssh into the device and copy the executable here: /data/data/com.icecoldapps.sshserver (the only accessible place where you can set the executable flag on files).
-Before compiling, put the .c and .h files from https://github.com/julienr/libpng-android/tree/stable/jni into a libpng subdirectory of thnets.
-I've also removed every reference to JPEG from image.c.
-Otherwise you can try to compile libjpeg-turbo.

 ### PyTorch